escodb/design/src/architecture.md

 # Architecture

-VaultDB consists of three layers:
+EscoDB consists of three layers:

 - The _Query API_ is the public interface that applications will use; we will go through the operations it provides later in this design.